tyayers/appsheet-gemini-car-parts-demo/README.md

 ## Assets deployed

 - Cloud Run containerized service written in Python to host the service and API
-- A Firestore data collection used to persist the inspection data
+- A Firestore data collection used to read and write data
-- Vertex Gen AI Vision models to ask prompts about inspection photos
+- Vertex AI Gemini Pro model to get the name and other metadata of the car part

 ## Deploy